 Lundie joined the 2/27th Battalion (SX4083), with which he served in the Middle East, Papua, New Guinea and Borneo, constantly writing poetry based on his experiences throughout the war.

 Between the wars he went to night school to further his education, worked as a labourer on fruit blocks in Renmark, South Australia, and on sugar plantations in Queensland.
 He was also a timber cutter, rabbit trapper and fox hunter.

 After World War II, Lundie was classed TPI (Totally and Permanently Incapacitated) and unable to work.
 He was honoured in 1946 with the publishing of a 33-page collection of his poems titled Reveille, released by Hassell Press in Adelaide.

-Lundie’s war experiences left indelible impressions of the primal jungles of Papua New Guinea etched in his memory.
+Lundie’s war experiences left indelible impressions of the primal jungles of Papua and New Guinea etched in his memory.

 Years later, in a letter to the president of the Renmark R.S.L.
 Lundie wrote:

 “This New Guinea is an extraordinary country; If the damned place was rolled out flat I think it would cover the Pacific Ocean.

 “The interior is a vast maze of mountain ranges, with some impossible ridges in the high altitudes.
 If I had not seen this myself I would not credit that such wicked, ghostly lands existed.